 Sign-up for our mailing list and be the first to know the full agenda!

-*Note for American visitors in 2018: Travel to Brazil requires a visa.
-Get visa info you will need in time for June’s pride parade from the U.S. State Department website.
+*Note for American visitors : Travel to Brazil requires a visa.
+Get visa info you will need in time for June’s pride parade.
+Click here for Brazilian visa information for tourists.

 A 36 year-old businessman will file a claim with the organization “Rio Without Homophobia” against a driver hailed using the 99taxis app (a popular alternative to Uber in Latin America.)